ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 In general, just use `/boot/uEnv.txt`.
 The `/boot/extlinux/extlinux.conf` file is required for individual devices, such as T95 (s905x) / T95Z-Plus (s912) etc. If necessary, delete the `.bak` in the `/boot/extlinux/extlinux.conf.bak` file name that comes with the firmware to use it. `armbian-install` automatically checks when writing to eMMC and creates an `extlinux.conf` file if it exists.

-### 12.7 Set static IP or DHCP dynamically assign IP
+### 12.7 Manually set a static IP address or DHCP dynamically assigns a IP address

 The content of the network configuration file [/etc/network/interfaces](../common-files/rootfs/etc/network/interfaces) is as follows: